pengfei99/DataGovernance/README.md

 ## 1. What is data governance?

-**Data governance is a collection of processes, roles, policies, standards, and metrics that ensure the availability, usability, integrity and security of the data.** It makes the use of data consistent, trustworthy, effective and efficient.
+**Data governance is a collection of processes, roles, policies, standards, and metrics** that ensure the
+- availability,
+- usability/interoperability,
+- security (i.e. confidentiality, integrity, privacy) of the data.

+**It makes the use of data consistent, trustworthy, effective and efficient.**

 **Data governance is a strategy, not technology**.
 It consists a set of decision-making process and rules which governs data throughout their entire life-cycle.
 It defines mainly three things: